jessamynsmith/pipwrap/README.rst

 requirements-manager
 ====================

-Requirements-manager simplifies project requirements handling across multiple environments.
+Requirements-manager simplifies handling Python project requirements across multiple environments.

 - Create an rc file from a list of installed packages
 - Generate a set of requirements files from an rc file